sowiecki/pantheon/docs/spotify.md

 # Advanced Spotify Integration

 For more advanced Spotify control, Pantheon uses Spotify's [authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) to obtain the highest level user permissions.
-This gives Pantheon the capability to directly control music any of your Spotify devices.
+This gives Pantheon the capability to directly control music on any of your Spotify devices.

 For basic Spotify control, that does not require special permissions, consult the [Unified Remote](../docs/events.md) integration for indirect control of Spotify applications on Windows, OSX, and Linux devices.